-- 1. Health and well-being for child development (RO18).
-This topic underpins all of the other learning in this qualification.
-Students will develop the essential knowledge and understanding in child development, covering reproduction, parental responsibility, antenatal care, birth, postnatal check, postnatal provision, conditions for development, childhood illnesses and child safety. - 2.
-OCR-set Assignment (RO19) Understand the equipment and nutritional needs of children from birth to five years.
-In the second topic of study, students will gain knowledge of the equipment needs of babies and young children and an understanding of the factors to be considered when choosing appropriate equipment to meet all of these needs.
-This topic will also cover nutrition and hygiene practices and students will be given the opportunity to investigate feeding solutions, comparing these to nutritional requirements and evaluating the outcomes. - 3.
-OCR-set Assignment (RO20) Understand the development norms of a child from birth to five years.
-In the third topic of study, students will gain an understanding of the development norms from birth to five years and the stages and benefits of play.
-Students will gain knowledge of, and skills in, developing activities to observe development norms in children up to the age of five.
-This topic will include researching, planning and carrying out activities with a child and observing and evaluating these activities, as well as comparing the child to the expected development norms.
+- 1. Health and well-being for child development (RO57).
+This component underpins all of the other learning in this qualification.
+Students will develop the essential knowledge and understanding in child development, covering contraception, reproduction, antenatal care, birth, postnatal checks, postnatal provision, developmental needs of young children, childhood illnesses and child safety. - 2.
+OCR-set Assignment (RO58) Create a safe environment and understand the nutritional needs of children from birth to five years.
+In the second component of study, students will plan for a fictional childcare setting, focusing on specific aspects released by OCR in May /June of each year.
+They will learn how to create a safe environment for children from birth to five years in a childcare setting, investigate and choose equipment that is both suitable and safe for use and learn about their nutrition and dietary needs. - 3.
+OCR-set Assignment (RO59) Understand the development of a child from one to five years.
+In the third component of study, students will learn the expected developmental norms for children from one to five years.
+They will observe and research techniques and skills to investigate these developmental norms and explore their findings.
+They will learn about the importance of creating plans and providing different play activities to support children in their development.